zaviermiller/js-websocket-engl360/guide/guide.md

 ## Guide

 To get started, I have built a sample Twitter-like application that communicates with a server to show users the likes a specific “tweet” has.
 Building an entire application from scratch is a bit out of the scope of this guide since the focus is on implementing WebSockets to add real-time functionality to the application.
-You can find the source code for the starting point here [link to repo].
+You can find the source code for the starting point [here](https://github.com/zaviermiller/js-websocket-engl360/tree/main).
 To implement the backend I am using ExpressJS, a commonly used library for building web servers.

 This is a very small web application to highlight the power of WebSockets, so it is not very complicated.
 Let’s take a quick look at how it works.